siebegeyskens/theother-website-games/README.md

 - The slotmachine uses symbols resembling THE OTHER's projects.
 - Each second try the slotmachine is set to win, allowing to show the project details.
 - Each win guarantees to show a different project, untill all projects are shown.
+- background is a canvas animation of ASCII characters in a matrix

 ### Usage

-- Loads in symbols and project information from a JSON file.
+Loads in symbols and project information from a JSON file.

+## Break The Glass

+User needs to break the emergency glass before reaching the contact details.
+The cursor turns into a custom image (hammer) which is animated on click, each click the glass breaks by showing differnt images.